Antonella Fine, MD, Physician Director of Hospital Infection Control

 Is there any treatment for COVID-19?

-Many scientists are currently working on developing vaccines and treatment options for COVID-19 and some experimental medications are being used for patients hospitalized with severe illness, but right now the treatment is predominantly supportive.
+Scientists have worked quickly to develop a vaccine and distribution has started with healthcare workers.
+Vaccinations for the general population should begin in the spring or summer.
+Some experimental medications are being used for patients hospitalized with severe illness, but right now the treatment is predominantly supportive.
 This includes rest, fluids, symptomatic treatment of fever and body aches, staying at home and avoiding contact with others.
 If you feel like you are having more severe symptoms you should call your doctor and discuss your symptoms over the phone to determine your next steps.